Ventusfahrer/TeslaLogger-MQTT-Configurator/README.md

 - MQTT-AddOn is installed and configured in HomeAssistant
   - using username password as authentification mechanism is possible
 - TeslaLoggers 1.55 installed and running
-- MQTTClient.exe is configured via MQTTClient.exe.config to write MQTT to HomeAssistant MQTT-Broker
+- MQTTClient.exe is configured via MQTTClient.exe.config to the HomeAssistant MQTT-Broker
   - the value of the MQTT-Setting for **Topic** is the car's name
--
+  - changes are forwarded to MQTT.
+This check can be done using [mqtt_explorer](https://mqtt-explorer.com/)
+- pyhton3 needs to be installed
+- pyhton-paho-mqtt needs to be installed

+Downlaod